 Hydrangea Penny Mac: This classic macrophylla hydrangea has gorgeous mophead blooms throughout the summer and is advertised as “perfect for the lazy gardener,” meaning you can enjoy the blooms from your raft, drink in hand!

-Pool landscape idea #4: Think outside the box
+Pool Landscaping Design Idea #4: Think outside the box

 Grasses: Fountain grasses and maiden grasses are two types of grasses that yield impressive growth.
 Fountain grass’s mounding habit creates a beautiful shape, and its feathery plumes create fluid movement in even the slightest breeze.
 And maiden grasses have a clumping habit and can grow to up to 8 feet tall when they bloom in the fall (the dead stalks even look great in the winter).
-The experts at Neave Pools are here to help.
+The experts at our custom pool company are here to help.

-Trees: Many different varieties of birch trees offer the perfect amount of filtered shade for a little relief from the sun on the warmest summer days.
+Trees: Many different varieties of tropical plants, palm trees and birch trees offer the perfect amount of filtered shade for a little relief from the sun on the warmest summer days.

-Do these pool landscaping ideas inspire you to get planting?
-Get in touch with the landscape design professionals at Neave Group to start planning your plot of perfect poolside plantings.
-Don’t even have a pool?
-The swimming pool design, construction and maintenance professionals at Neave Pools can help you get set up with the watering hole you’ll need before you can really enjoy that poolside landscaping.
+Do these pool landscape ideas inspire you to get planting?
+Get in touch with the landscape designers at Neave Group to start planning your plot of perfect pool area plantings.
+Don’t even have an inground pool?
+The landscape design professionals at Neave Pools can help you get set up with the watering hole you’ll need before you can really enjoy that poolside landscaping.